vivek1234567890/infi-school/README.md

 6) Mark Attendance - Mark attendance for students on daily basis.

-7) Generate Report- For tracking students as defauletr or not with whole month statuses.
+7) Generate Report- For tracking students as defaulter or not with whole days statuses for a month.